Pythm/ad-ElectricalManagement/README.md

 For heating sources and hot water boilers, the app uses similar calculations to determine when to turn them on/off based on the lowest possible electricity rates while still ensuring comfort needs are met.
 It can also turn up heating sources before a price increase.
 The app continuously monitors your energy consumption and adjusts settings accordingly, helping you avoid peak hours when electricity rates are higher and maximize savings during off-peak hours.

 > [!TIP]
-> App is written to control electricity at your home location and will only change charging amps on chargers/cars that are home.
-If you want to control electricity usage in other places, I recommend creating a separate Home Assistant and AppDaemon instance for each location.

-> [!TIP]
 > I use sensors from Tibber Pulse connected to HAN port.
 Check out https://tibber.com/ If you are interested in changeing your electricity provider to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

 > [!NOTE]